GenesisEducationKyiv/hw1-se-school_2022-code-review-Gerodote/README.md

 # for_course
 ## What this do?
 The program do next stuff:
+1. Loading config.yaml as config file.
-1. Connects to binance websockets using binance-connector python library, it gets best ask price and best bid price for 'BTC/UAH', gets arithmetic average.
+2. Connects to binance websockets using binance-connector python library, it gets best ask price and best bid price for 'BTC/UAH', gets arithmetic average.
-2. Creates a server API at port 8000 which can do what's written [here](https://github.com/AndriiPopovych/gses/blob/main/gses2swagger.yaml)
+3. Creates a server API at port 8000 which can do what's written [here](https://github.com/AndriiPopovych/gses/blob/main/gses2swagger.yaml)
       1. it can send rate, mentioned above
       2. send to emails this rate using Gmail API
       3. add emails, to which it should be sent.